joshuajlo/PDP-Parser/README.md

         - Otherwise, it is the time left to launch in seconds

   4. Random_Size: Will return a random size and pid, great for quick atc

+  5. Specific_size: When you pass in a list/array of user inputed sizes, it will match them with the available sizes, and return matching PIDS

 AT ANY POINT, IF IT RETURNS ERROR, CHECK YOUR INPUTS!